twolfson/twolfson.com/articles/parallel-visual-testing.md

 We came up with the following solutions:

 # Development endpoints
-Create a one-off development endpoint for each test scenario (e.g. `/foo` would have a `/_dev/foo` which loads mock data)
+Create one-off development endpoints for each test scenario (e.g. `/foo` would have a `/_dev/foo` which loads mock data and renders same page)

 > This has been what I've used for a long time.
 It's proven itself well but it doesn't scale well =(